Ahmed4Shawky/Library_Management_System/README.md

 ## Overview

-The Library Management System is a desktop application designed to manage books, patrons, and borrowing records for a library.
+The Library Management System is a (Console) desktop application designed to manage books, patrons, and borrowing records for a library.
 It provides functionality to add and manage books and patrons, borrow and return books, and display information about books and patrons.

 ## Features